 Baboons in Kibale National Park are rarely missed within the Sebitoli area.

 In Uganda, Baboons can also be spotted in various savannah parks counting Muchusion Falls National Park, Queen Elizabeth NP etc.

 Black And White Colobus Monkey- Colobus

-These Monkeys are highly social, living in groups of about 3-15 individuals.
-An adult Black and white Colobus is capable of jumping up to 30m, an incredible sight with its white tail streaming behind.
+Behaviors: These Monkeys are highly social, living in groups of about 3-15 individuals.

-While on Uganda tours in Kibale, they can be spotted along the Kanyanchu chimp trail.
+On your Uganda safari in Kibale, they can be spotted along the Kanyanchu chimp trail.

 Red-Tailed Monkeys- Cercopithecus Ascanius

 A Red-tailed Monkey is one of the adorable Monkey species to see on your Uganda wildlife safari in Kibale.